FeLusiani/JuliaRL/README.md

 ### Installing JuliaRL/CustomGym
 To make the `JuliaRL/CustomGym` python package available to `PyCall`, you will need to install it using the [Conda.jl](https://github.com/Luthaf/Conda.jl) package.
 Alternatively, you can directly install it using the `pip` binary in `~/.julia/conda/3/bin/pip`:
 ```
-$ ~/.julia/conda/3/bin/pip install ~/JuliaRL/CustomGym
+$ $HOME/.julia/conda/3/bin/pip install -e ./JuliaRL/CustomGym
 ```

-As explaiend in the [PyCall.jl documentation](https://github.com/JuliaPy/PyCall.jl/blob/master/README.md), in order to make PyCall use the Conda.jl python environment, you will need to set the `ENV["PYTHON"]` variable and then build the PyCall package:
+Note that, as explaiend in the [PyCall.jl documentation](https://github.com/JuliaPy/PyCall.jl/blob/master/README.md), in order to make PyCall use the Conda.jl python environment, you will need to set the `ENV["PYTHON"]` variable and then build the PyCall package:
 ```
 ENV["PYTHON"] = ""
 Pkg.build("PyCall")